clarisli/CarND-Traffic-Sign-Classifier/README.md

 #### 3. Softmax Probabilities

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 25th cell of the Ipython notebook.

 ![alt text][image12]

 ### Visualizing the Neural Network
-#### 1. Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?

 ![alt text][image13]
 ![alt text][image14]